Table of Contents

 Q 3.
 Why do you want to fill the current job position in this company?

 Q 4.
-How do manage the situation if you are about the miss the deadline?
+How do manage the situation if you are about to miss the deadline?

 Ans.
 (Interviewer point of view)Here the interviewer wants to make sure that you maintain your discipline even under the stress and deadline on the edge.